nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_adding_clusters.rst

 For example, you can create a sensor application that uses a temperature sensor with an on/off switch, with the sensor periodically updating its measured value when it is active.

 Adding ZCL clusters to an application consists of expanding the Zigbee template sample with new application clusters.
-By default, the template sample includes only mandatory Zigbee clusters, that is the Basic and Identify clusters, required to identify a device within a Zigbee network.
+By default, the template sample includes only mandatory Zigbee clusters, which is the Basic and Identify clusters, required to identify a device within a Zigbee network.

 Cluster is a representation of a single functionality within a Zigbee node.
 Each cluster contains attributes that are stored in the device's memory and commands that can be used to modify or read the state of the device, including the cluster attributes.